kleinschmidt/dots-contexts-recall-prediction/notes.md

 The overarching point of this project is that

-1. people pick up on the _temporal structure_ of these sequences of positions.
+1. people pick up on the _temporal/sequential structure_ of these sequences of positions.
 They're _looking for structure_.
 2. at a high level, can model that search for structure in a bayesian framework: have some prior over likely structures and combine that with the data you get.